Title VII of the Civil Rights Act of 1964

 - Other terms and conditions of employment.

-- Harassment on the basis of race, color, national origin, sex (including pregnancy, sexual orientation, and gender identity) or religion;
+- Harass an employee because of race, color, religion, sex (including sexual orientation and gender identity), or national origin;

-- Employment decisions based on stereotypes or assumptions about the abilities, traits, or performance of individuals of a certain race, color, national origin, sex (including pregnancy, sexual orientation, and gender identity), or religion;
+- Make employment decisions based on stereotypes or assumptions about a person’s abilities, traits, or performance because of their race, color, religion, sex (including sexual orientation and gender identity), or national origin;

-- Denial of employment opportunities to an individual because of marriage to, or association with, an individual of a particular race, color, national origin, sex (including sexual orientation and gender identity) or religion; and
+- Deny job opportunities because a person is married to, or associated with, a person of a particular race, color, religion, sex (including sexual orientation and gender identity), or national origin.

-The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) seeks to ensure that servicemembers are entitled to return to their civilian employment upon completion of their military service.
-Servicemembers should be reinstated with the seniority, status, and rate of pay that they would have obtained had they remained continuously employed by their civilian employer.
-To qualify for USERRA's reemployment rights, a servicemember must meet the following eligibility criteria:
+The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) ensures that servicemembers can return to their civilian jobs after they finish military service obligations.
+USERRA requires employers to give servicemembers the seniority, status, and rate of pay that they would have if they had remained continuously employed by their civilian employer without a break for military service.

-Reasonable efforts must be made to enable returning employees to refresh or upgrade their skills to enable them to qualify for reemployment.
-Additionally, servicemembers are entitled to immediate reinstatement of health insurance for the member and previously covered dependents with no waiting period and no exclusion of preexisting conditions other than those that are military service-related.
-Employers must reemploy servicemembers who are disabled because of their military service in a position most nearly approximating their former position if they can no longer perform that job.
+- Returning servicemembers are entitled to immediate reinstatement of health insurance for themselves and previously covered dependents with no waiting period and no exclusion of preexisting conditions other than those that are military service-related; and

-USERRA also protects servicemembers from discrimination in hiring, promotion, and retention on the basis of past, present and future membership in the armed services, or military obligations.
+- Discrimination in hiring, promotion, and retention because of past, present and future military service;

 Executive Order 11246

-Executive Order 11246, signed by President Lyndon B. Johnson in 1965, prohibits federal government contractors and federal government-assisted construction contractors and subcontractors, who do over $10,000 in federal government business in one year from discriminating in employment decisions on the basis of race, color, religion, sex, sexual orientation, gender identity or national origin.
+Executive Order 11246 applies to federal government contractors and federal government-assisted construction contractors and subcontractors who do over $10,000 in federal government business in one year.
+It prohibits those employers from discriminating based on race, color, religion, sex (including pregnancy and related conditions, sexual orientation, and gender identity) or national origin.

-The Executive Order also requires federal government contractors to take affirmative action to ensure that equal opportunity is provided in all aspects of their employment.
-Affirmative action, or positive measures, must be taken by covered employers to recruit and advance qualified minorities and women for jobs in which they are underutilized relative to their availability.
-Affirmative actions include training programs, outreach efforts, and other positive steps.
-These procedures should be incorporated into the federal government contractor's written personnel policies.
-Federal government contractors with written affirmative action programs must implement them, keep them on file, and update them annually.
+The Executive Order also requires federal government contractors to take action to ensure equal opportunity in all aspects of employment, including training programs, outreach efforts, and other affirmative steps.
+Contractors must take action to recruit and advance qualified minorities and women for jobs in which they are underused compared to how many people in those groups are available in the workforce.
+Contractors should include these efforts into their written personnel policies.
+Federal government contractors with written affirmative action programs must implement them, keep them on file, and update them yearly.
+Also, under some circumstances, Executive Order 11246 makes it unlawful for federal contractors and subcontractors from taking negative actions against applicants and employees because they have asked about, discussed, or shared information about their pay or their co-workers’ pay.